deriv-com/deriv-app/.github/pull_request_template.md

 ## Changes:

-Please include a summary of the change and which issue is fixed below:
+Please replace this line with a summary of the change and which issue is fixed below.
--   ...

 ### Testing Steps
 ```gherkin